linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Westlake Case.md

 The volatility in natural gas prices significantly affects Westlake's business, as natural gas is a critical feedstock.
 Westlake's production facilities are configured to primarily use ethane, making them more sensitive to natural gas price fluctuations compared to competitors with more flexible feedstock capabilities.
 A key risk for Westlake is its reliance on a single feedstock and exposure to natural gas price swings, which can substantially impact its margins and profitability.

 2. The commodity chemicals industry, including Westlake, is highly cyclical.
 The current case environment (October 2004) appears to be toward the favorable end of the cycle, with tight supply and high operating rates leading to peak margins.
-However, the volatility in natural gas prices remains a concern and can potentially offset some of the cyclical benefits.
+However, the volatility in natural gas prices remains a concern and can potentially offset some of the [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] benefits.

-Given the industry's cyclical nature, the current environment seems relatively good for Westlake's future performance.
+Given the industry's [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] nature, the current environment seems relatively good for Westlake's future performance.
 The case mentions that demand for both olefins and vinyls is expected to grow 3-4% annually, and there are no major capacity expansions planned by North American producers.
 These factors suggest the industry may remain supply-constrained in the near term, supporting Westlake's profitability.

 3. To forecast Westlake's peak EPS, we can use the information provided in Exhibit 9, Panel C, which gives estimates of the peak margins for Westlake's major product lines.